Sarim Momin

-His last lyrical work released with Lucky Ali on his new album Raasta-Man.
+His last lyrical work was released with Lucky Ali on his new album Raasta-Man.

 Sarim Momin was nominated as the "Best Lyricist" for the Indian Television Academy Awards, 2012.

-He turned a filmmaker (Writer & Director) with his debut feature film ARZI which won three Awards in the Hollywood International Moving Pictures Film Festival, Los Angeles including 'Best Picture', 'Best Actress', and 'Best Actor'.
+He turned a filmmaker (Writer & Director) with his debut feature film ARZI which won three Awards at the Hollywood International Moving Pictures Film Festival, Los Angeles including 'Best Picture', 'Best Actress', and 'Best Actor'.

 Personal life

-Gauri Karnik has been married to Sarim Momin since 2010 and lives in Mumbai.
+Gauri Karnik has been married to Sarim Momin since 2010 and lives in mumbai.